 You may have worried that working from home could cause communication to falter in the absence of face-to-face discussions.
 But while in-person communication has its advantages, so does remote communication.

-Remote team collaborations aided by online tools and frequent real-time communication reduces unnecessary meetings.
+Remote team collaborations aided by online employee communication tools and frequent real-time communication reduces unnecessary meetings.
 This leads to lowered stress levels, as well as more effective communication as employees can focus on reading each email and listen to each voice note and at their own pace.

 6. Increased Productivity and Profitability